jasperweyne/unwasm/README.md

 Note: runtime funcs are managed by PHP and therefore implicitly supported.

 ### Known caveats
-* PHP numbers are encoded with a bit length dependent upon the platform.
-This means that if you're running a 32-bit PHP installation, UnWasm currently won't support 64-bit integers and floats.
+* PHP integers are encoded with a bit length dependent upon the platform.
+This means that if you're running a 32-bit PHP installation, UnWasm currently won't support 64-bit integers.
 * Integers are always encoded signed in PHP.
 When using large unsigned integers, this might currently result in unexpected behaviour.